ColonelPanicks/openflight-compute-wip/README.md

 - If the variable `SSH_PUB_KEY` is present in a config file then it will be used. *This value will be overwritten if an SSH key is passed on the command line*.
 - If the variable `PASSWORD` is present in a config file then it will be used. *This value will be overwritten if a password is passed on the command line*.

+## Destroy Deployed Clusters

+The destroy cluster script works in a similar manner to the build cluster script.

+Destroying a cluster requires that the same config used to deploy the cluster be specified before the script.

+The script will warn the user and safely exit if there are duplicate clusters existing with the same name.

+## Verify Which Clusters Are Up

+It's easy for the deployed cluster list (each cluster has an individual file under `/opt/flight/clusters`) to get out of sync with what's actually deployed (due to clusters usually being destroyed via cloud GUIs and not with the script).

+The script `check-clusters.sh` iterates through all the clusters under `/opt/flight/clusters` and tests ssh-ing into the gateway.
+A gateway that doesn't respond or doesn't authenticate is presumed as a destroyed cluster/reallocated IP address.

+## Generate Web-Based VNC Access

+The purpose of these scripts is to provide a central location for accessing VNC on multiple clusters (using NoVNC).
+This is beneficial for large bootcamp/OpenFlight demos where users bring their own laptops that could have issues with VNC software, terminal emulators and other unforeseen difficulties with connection.

+There are 2 scripts to assist with this setup, they are:
+- `create-vnc-index.sh`
+    - Creates a [token file](https://github.com/novnc/websockify/wiki/token-based-target-selection) for the websockify server
+    - Creates a YAML with similar information to the token file for rendering the web index
+    - Creates a service file (if not present) to launch the websockify server
+    - Calls a ruby script to generate the index.html file from the YAML file
+- `generate-index.rb`
+    - Utilises ERB to generate an index.html file for hosting VNC connections`

 ## Versioning